robertorcosta/azure-docs.pt-br/articles/app-service/tutorial-java-spring-cosmosdb.md

 ## <a name="deploy-to-app-service-on-linux"></a>Implantar no Serviço de Aplicativo no Linux

-Use a meta `azure-webapp:deploy` do Maven para implantar o aplicativo TODO no Serviço de Aplicativo do Azure no Linux.
+Use a meta `mvn azure-webapp:deploy` do Maven para implantar o aplicativo TODO no Serviço de Aplicativo do Azure no Linux.

 ```bash